giantswarm/envctl/docs/quickstart.md

 - ⚫ Gray = Stopped

 ### 2. Dependency Awareness
-Services with `(dependency)` were stopped because their dependency failed.
+Services show their dependencies and will indicate when they're stopped due to a dependency failure.
 They'll restart automatically when the dependency recovers.

 ### 3. Logs are Your Friend
 Always check logs when something goes wrong.
 The log panel shows real-time output from all services.